sejalkailashyadav/product-management-systemm/README.md

 # Authentication Module
 > Users can log in using email/password or through Google Sign-In
-> Users can reset their password through email if they forget it
+> Users can reset their password through email if they forget its

 ## Product Management Module
 > Admin can add/edit/delete products